larntz/devops-practical/README.md

 ### prebuild steps

 __NOTE:__ This was developed and tested on Debian 10.
 Other distros may have different requirements.
+Setting up libvirt, qemu, and user permissions is outside the scope of this document.
+Information to get started setting up KVM on Debian can be found [here](https://wiki.debian.org/KVM)

 1. Install debian packages on host system.
 The build-essentials package is arequired to build python-apt which is used by ansible.
     ```
-    apt install -y python3 python3-venv build-essentials
+    sudo apt install -y python3 python3-venv build-essentials software-properties-common mkisofs \
+      apt-transport-https ca-certificates curl
     ```
 1. Clone this code repository.
     ```
     git clone https://github.com/larntz/devops-practical.git devops-practical
     ```

-__NOTE:__ _the remaining commands in this README should be exected from the repo's top level directory._

-3. Clone the kubespray repository into the `ansible-playbooks` directory.
+1. Move into the `devops-practical` directory.
     ```
-    git clone https://github.com/kubernetes-sigs/kubespray.git devops-practical/ansible-playbooks/kubespray
+    cd devops-practical
     ```

+__NOTE:__ _the remaining commands in this README should be exected from the repo's top level directory._

-1. Move into the `devops-practical` directory.
+4. Clone the kubespray repository into the `ansible-playbooks` directory.
     ```
-    cd devops-practical
+    git clone https://github.com/kubernetes-sigs/kubespray.git ansible-playbooks/kubespray
     ```
 1. Create a python3 venv and activate it.
     ```